Skip to content

 1. Low amperage

-• If the amperage is low, the arc is not strong enough to push the slag back.
+- If the amperage is low, the arc is not strong enough to push the slag back.
 The slag may run ahead of the puddle and closer to the cold unwelded metal, and it will solidify.
-After that, the molten metal will solidify around it, resulting in slag inclusions.
+After that, the molten metal will solidify around it, resulting in inclusions.

-• Low amperage provides low heat that hinders the slag’s good fluidity, so it cannot rise on the surface in time.
+- Low amperage provides low heat that hinders the slag’s fluidity, so it cannot rise to the surface in time.

-• Finally, low amperage makes the puddle cool down faster, increasing the risk of slag inclusions in general.
+- Finally, low amperage makes the puddle cool down faster, increasing the risk of inclusions in general.

 2. Incorrect electrode angle

-• If the angle is too great, the arc will not melt the workpiece quickly enough, and the slag will cool down.
+- Also, the arc cannot melt the workpiece quickly enough to keep creating a crater, and the slag will cool down.

 3. Bad traveling speed

-• If the traveling speed is too great, you will move the puddle on the cold metal, and it will solidify.
+- If the traveling speed is too fast, you will move the puddle on the cold metal, and it will solidify.

-• Also, high traveling speed can cause undercuts where slag can concentrate.
+- Also, high speed can cause undercuts where slag can concentrate.

-• With low traveling speed, the slag will build up too much, and it will run ahead of the puddle.
+- With low speed, you will have high slag build up, and it will run ahead of the puddle.

 4. Wrong electrode manipulation